-I understand that the stock options will be granted using the value of the portion of the annual cash bonus elected above multiplied by a premium factor of 1.5, and divided by a Black Scholes option value (which is the 10-day average Closing Price of Enron Corp. common stock as reported in the NYSE – Composite Transactions section of the Midwest Edition of the Wall Street Journal (“Closing Price”) multiplied by a 35% option value ratio) to determine the size of the grant.
+The stock options will be granted pursuant to a stock plan sponsored by Enron Corp., using the value of the portion of the annual cash bonus elected above multiplied by a premium factor of 1.5, and divided by a Black Scholes option value (which is the 10-day average Closing Price of Enron Corp. common stock as reported in the NYSE – Composite Transactions section of the Midwest Edition of the Wall Street Journal (“Closing Price”) multiplied by a 35% option value ratio) to determine the size of the grant.
 The grant price will be equal to the Closing Price of Enron Corp. common stock on the date in January 2001 when the Compensation Committee of the Enron Corp.
-Board of Directors approves annual bonus payments.82000
+Board of Directors approves annual bonus payments.
+This election shall become irrevocable on December 8, 2000.

-five-
+Stock options granted pursuant to this election will be fully vested upon grant.
+Participants whose employment terminates due to death, Disability or Retirement, or who are Involuntarily Terminated, will have the full five-year term of the grant to exercise the stock options.
+Participants who voluntarily terminate employment may exercise the stock options for one month following such date of termination.
+Termination for any reason not described above will cause the stock options to expire on the date of termination.

 Participant Election to Hold Enron Corp.
 Phantom Stock in Lieu of Annual Cash Bonus

-I hereby elect to receive phantom stock for the purchase price of Enron Corp. common stock in the following percentages checked by me in lieu of up to 50% of any annual cash bonus I receive in 2001 subject to and pursuant to the provisions of this Election Form (check only one box):
+I hereby elect to receive phantom stock for the purchase price of Enron Corp. common stock in the following percentages checked by me in lieu of up to 50% of any annual cash bonus I receive in 2001 subject to and pursuant to the provisions of this Election Form and the program documents (check only one box):